 A simple approach is being tested by an ESPON study which will assess the sensitivity of regions to a number of specific policies and (non-spending) directives.
-An example of such an approach is the ex-post assessment of the impact of the ozone air quality directive (2002/3/EC).
+An example of such an approach is the expost assessment of the impact of the ozone air quality directive (2002/3/EC).
 This directive is aimed at reducing exposure to high ozone concentrations in cities.
-Combining the population share in cities and the number of days in which ozone concentration exceeds this threshold provides an indication of which regions will be most affected by the directive (see Error!
-Reference source not found.).
+Combining the population share in cities and the number of days in which ozone concentration exceeds this threshold provides an indication of which regions will be most affected by the directive (Map 3.9).